April 19, 2015, in Sport Psychology

-A – Adjustable – Goal setting is a dynamic process and goals need to be altered at times.
-If you team progress is faster or slower than you had originally planned, goals will need to be changed to reflect this.
+A – Adjustable – Goal setting is a dynamic process, and goals need to be altered at times.
+If your team progress is faster or slower than you had originally planned, goals will need to be changed to reflect this.

 T – Time-based – All goals should have a specific time period.
 Without a target date, there is little motivation for the athletes to achieve the goal.
 There are three time periods for goal

 setting: short-term, intermediate-term, and long-term.

 - Bull, S., Albinson, J., & Shambrook, C. (1996).
 The mental game plan: Getting psyched for sport.
 Eastbourne: Sports Dynamics.

 - Dorfman, H. (2003).
 Leadership and Power(s).
 Coaching the mental game: Leadership philosophies and strategies for peak performance in sports, and everyday life (p.
 3).
 Lanham, Maryland: Taylor Trade Publishing.

 - Morris, T., Spittle, M., & Watt, A. (2005).
 The imagery in sport.
 Champaign, Illinois: Human Kinetics.